Parenting is like taming wild beasts. And some kids are more beastly than others. (I mean that in the most adorable sense of the word.)

 This may be where the analogy ends.
 We obviously can't just let our kids decide they're just going to sit at home and play video games, school be darned.
 But I do think there's value in backing off.
 It's good to let kids have freedom and be in charge of their own schedule once in a while, to see what they choose to do when no one is telling them what to do.

 Backing off is one of the hardest things to do as a parent, especially when we can see an easy solution.
 Sometimes the child has to figure out how to solve a problem on his own.
 And ultimately, the only way they'll learn personal responsibility is if we stop micromanaging.

 Of course Seabiscuit ultimately proved all his critics wrong.
 Once he won his first race, after his 50th start, and started to live up to his potential, "Seabiscuit stood square under his head-to-toe blanket, posed in the stance of the conqueror, head high, ears pricked, eyes roaming the horizon, nostrils flexing with each breath, jaw rolling the bit around with cool confidence.
 He was a new horse. "

 "The colt was transformed.
 In the barn he became a disarmingly affectionate glutton, 'as gentlemanly a horse, marveled Smith, 'as I ever handled."
 On the track, once the forum for rebellion, he displayed blistering speed and bulldog tenacity."

-This is the potential for all of our little Seabiscuits, and it's part of what makes parenting so exciting and rewarding--teaching our children to discover their talents and passions, and then helping them run with them.
+This is the potential for all of our little Seabiscuits, and it's part of what makes parenting so exciting and rewarding—helping our children to discover their talents and passions, and then letting them run.